 The Whistleblowing Officer in receipt of the information or allegation will carry out an initial assessment.
 This will seek to establish the facts of the matter and assess whether the concern has foundation and can be resolved internally.
-The initial assessment may identify the need to involve third parties to provide further information, advice or assistance - for example, involvement of other members of school staff, legal or personal advisors, the police, the Department for Children, Schools and Families and the local authority.
+The initial assessment may identify the need for the investigation to be conducted by an independent external third party or to involve third parties to provide further information, advice or assistance - for example, involvement of other members of school staff, legal or personal advisors, the police, the Department for Children, Schools and Families and the local authority.